-215. In the event of a local outbreak of the virus, a school or a number of schools may be closed temporarily to help control transmission.
+236. In the event of a local outbreak of the virus, a school or a number of schools may be closed temporarily to help control transmission.
+Equally, there have been instances where schools have needed to close temporarily on operational grounds due to unusually high levels of staff absences.
 Schools and local authorities should prepare and maintain clear, strong contingency plans for providing education remotely.
 Local authorities and schools should ensure that parents/carers are fully informed of the contingency plans in place.
-It is important to identify the essential items and information that would be needed in the event of a school closure, for example access to contact information, and the correspondence that would be used to inform parents and others of the arrangements for closure and subsequent reopening.
+It is important to identify the essential items and information that would be needed in the event of a school closure, for example access to contact information, and the correspondence that would be used to inform parents and others of the arrangements for closure and subsequent re-opening.
 Annex C sets out the scenarios, expectations and actions that local authorities are expected to familiarise themselves with.